jpescada/TwitterPiBot/README.md

 ##### Credits

-The original idea behind this project came from a client request (that later dropped it), but it's based on [Hugo the Twitter-Powered Robot](http://paper-leaf.com/hugo/) by [Paper Leaf](http://paper-leaf.com/).
+The original idea behind this project came from a client request (who later dropped it), but it's based on [Hugo the Twitter-Powered Robot](http://paper-leaf.com/hugo/) by [Paper Leaf](http://paper-leaf.com/).